Medical Office Survey on Patient Safety Culture

 Learn more about SOPS-approved supplemental item sets for the Medical Office Survey.

 The User's Guide discusses issues and major decisions involved in conducting a survey and reporting the results.
 The Guide includes information on getting started, selecting a sample, determining data collection methods, establishing data collection procedures, conducting a Web-based survey, and preparing and analyzing data, and producing reports.

 - Medical Office Survey User's Guide (PDF, 1.11 MB).

 Action Planning Tool (PDF, 368.7 KB; Word, 111.77 KB)

-The purpose of this research reference list is to provide citations for articles published on the AHRQ safety culture surveys.
+This research reference list provides citations for published articles using AHRQ Surveys on Patient Safety Culture.
 It includes references on the use of the surveys; psychometric analyses; analyses linking the survey to outcome data; reviews of instruments; and international studies.

-A webinar conducted on September 16, 2014, provides users with highlights from the 2014 Medical Office User Comparative Database Report.
-Users shared how their organizations have successfully used the AHRQ Medical Office Survey on Patient Safety Culture and improved their patient safety culture over time.
+This Webcast provides highlights from the 2014 Medical Office User Database Report.
+Speakers presented their organizations' have use of the AHRQ Medical Office Survey on Patient Safety Culture and interventions to improve their patient safety culture.

 Page originally created August 2013